-Australia's economic downturns and industrial restructuring, particularly in the 1970s and 1980s, was the leading force behind the mass retrenchment of older workers2, as they were the main target of early redundancy policies aimed at shedding workers (Trindler, Hulme & McCarthy 1992).
+Australia's economic downturns and industrial restructuring, particularly in the 1970s and 1980s, was the leading force behind the mass retrenchment of mature age (or older) workers2, as they were the main target of early redundancy policies aimed at shedding workers (Trindler, Hulme & McCarthy 1992).
 Many workers in the mature age cohort also worked in industries experiencing the largest declines in demand for labour, including manufacturing and construction (Bureau of Labour Market Research [BLMR] 1983; VandenHeuvel 1999).
-At that time, large numbers of mature age males with many with high standards of education in comparison to previous generations were also retrenched from middle management and professional jobs.
+At that time, large numbers of mature age males with relatively high standards of education were also retrenched from middle management and professional jobs.
 These displaced 'white collar' workers have experienced similar difficulties to their 'blue collar' counterparts in regaining secure full-time employment (Access Economics 2001; Bennington 2001; Borland 2004).
-Australian Bureau of Statistics (ABS) data (cited in Encel 2003) shows that from the mid 1990s, one in three workers over 45 years was not in the workforce.
-While participation rates for mature age females have continued to increase markedly since the 1970s, participation rates for both females and males decreases dramatically once they reach 55 years and over (ABS 2002a).
+Australian Bureau of Statistics (ABS) data (cited in Encel 2003) shows that from the mid 1990s to the present, one in three workers over 45 years are not in the workforce.
+While participation rates for mature age females have continued to increase markedly since the 1970s, participation rates for both females and males decrease dramatically as they become older mature age workers, that is, 55 years and over (ABS 2002a).